 If you love working with kids keep reading.
 As an online tutor you would be working with children in different age groups assisting them with homework, tutoring, or other school related projects.

 If you have a Bachelor’s or Master’s degree in a particular subject matter and at least two years of work experience you may meet the requirements of some companies.
+However, you could also set up your own business offering online tuition fairly easily and without spending much money in the process.

 The first thing I would associate a transcriptionist career with was the medical field.
 Boy was I wrong about that.